 St. Joseph’s Catholic Church – New Worship Building

-St. Joseph’s Catholic Church & Phoenix Catholic Diocese
+St. Joseph’s Catholic Church & Catholic Diocese of Phoenix

 The St Joseph Catholic Church was created to replace a church that had been destroyed by a tragic fire.
 Parish members desired a facility with a different approach than the original, and so the new design was based on a “basilica” style that represents traditional form, space and order rooted in Catholicism.